btrfs/btrfs-workflow/group-development.md

 config option combinations.
 Submit a pull request against branch `build`.
 This will run on the github hosted runners, more PRs can be sent in parallel.
 The same checks can be also run locally, replicate the steps in `.github/workflows/build.yml`.

+Automatic build check is set up for for pushing branch `for-next`.